Visa Application Services

 Too Much Rope

-Another reason why you should have succinct submissions is that it is possible in some cases to give the department “rope with which to hang you”.
+You should have succinct submissions is that it is possible in some cases to give the department “rope with which to hang you”.
 Superfluous additional materials can raise issues which are not directly relevant to the core issues but could raise questions prejudicial to your application.

 Today I peruse the submissions of many practitioners in the migration advice industry with the view of identifying legal error, exploring opportunities for appeal or seeking remedies for clients from agents who have deliberately or inadvertently let their clients down.

-The Best Submissions
+The Best Immigration Lawyer Services

 I am astonished with some of the unnecessary complexity inherent in many submissions.
 Many advisors fall into the trap of believing that longer more complex submissions are better submissions.